iansnyder333/ScholarlyRecommender/docs/README.md

 # ScholarlyRecommender Documentation

-These documents are intended to help you use the ScholarlyRecommender Application, as the project continues to scale, more documentation support will be prioritized.
+These documents are intended to help you use the ScholarlyRecommender Application.
+These docs are still in development, as the project continues to scale, more documentation will be added.

 Please **note:** most of, if not all the source code contained within the repo are formatted in accordance with Black.
 This includes docstrings, comments, and typedefs.
 Please use this as a reference if various functionality is yet to be implemented in the document abstraction.